jamestalton/typescript-service/README.md

 -   Unit Tests using Jest
 -   Linting using ESLint
 -   Formatting using Prettier
--   Security Audits
+-   Security Audits using NPM
--   Docker Image Building
+-   Support for building a Docker Image

 ## Prerequisites